iyioio/common/packages/babel-plugin-env/README.md

      - default = 'registerConfig'

  - prefix : string | null | false
-   - Environment variable must be prefixed with this value to be added.
+   - Environment variables must be prefixed with this value to be added.
    - default = 'NX_'

  - ignore : string[]